 The scanning method we use does not have the objective of “breaking into” the target system, but rather is merely a means of determining weaknesses in its configuration using information that the respective target systems themselves provide.
 This type of data recording is similar to the preparation of an attack on your system through an external attacker, but merely the people you authorize obtain access to this data material.

 In this case, we inform you by e-mail that the scan was not successful and give you recommendations how to change the configuration of your systems to permit a successful scan in a *.pdf report.
 After corresponding measures have been taken, a rescan can be planned.
-This rescan will check the originally unsuccessfully scanned servers again to reach a generally successful result.
+This rescan will check all IP addresses specified for the scan again to reach a generally successful result.